dcb-z/project-03.github.io/RETROSPECTIVE.md

 ## Introduction

 This project retrospective reflects on the development process of my photography portfolio website, “Memories Captured by Donna Baca.”
 Throughout this project, I gained experience in project management, website development, GitHub organization, HTML, CSS, troubleshooting, and creative design.
-This reflection is based on concepts discussed in PMUPM Chapter 7, including lessons learned, project communication, risk management, planning, and continuous improvement.
+This reflection is based on lessons learned, project communication, risk management, planning, and continuous improvement.

 ---